apache/parquet-format/Encryption.md

    * An organization uses a convention is to build an AAD_Prefix from the table name/ID, date and a partition .
 For example, a writer of a May 23 version of an employee table will use "employees_23_05_2018.partN" as an AAD prefix (and as the file name) for each table file.
-   The reader that needs to process the May 23 table, knows the AAD must be "employees_23_05_2018.partN" in each corresponding table file.
+   The reader that needs to process the employee table, a May 23 version, knows the AAD must be "employees_23_05_2018.partN" in each corresponding table file.
 This approach doesn’t use the aad_metadata field.
    * A similar convention, but the date format (and other details) can be variable.
-Then the format is kept in aad_metadata field, for example as "MM_DD_YY.partitionN".
+Then the format is kept in the aad_metadata field, for example as "MM_DD_YY.partitionN".
 The reader will know the AAD prefixes are "employees_05_23_18.partition0" etc.
    * The aad_metadata field contains the AAD prefix itself.
 In this case, the reader must be able to verify its validity.
 For example, if the AAD prefix stored in aad_metadata is "employees_23May2018.part0001",